+Baby food makers are an excellent addition to the baby essentials list for new parents.
+Available since the early 1990's in Europe, and in the U.S. for just over a decade, baby food makers have saved millions of parents time and energy when making fresh, wholesome purees.
+And the systems have gotten much better over the years, with higher reliability, ease and convenience, more powerful motors, and phthalate-free plastics.
 Carrots?
 Peas?
 Sweet potato?
 Got it.
 Fun and healthy dessert blends like banana blueberry puree?
 No problem.
 Once you get your hands on a good baby food maker you'll be inventing recipes like a professional chef!
-And your baby will love you for it.
-By the way, our favorite baby puree recipe book is on Amazon: 201 Organic Baby Purees!
+And your baby will love you for feeding them so many delicious fruits and vegetables.
+By the way, our favorite baby puree recipe book is 201 Organic Baby Purees!
 There are tons of great, healthy recipes in there to keep your baby happy and exploring new food textures and flavors.

 Here are the Best Baby Food Makers of 2018!

 This is new for this year, and we got our hands on it in early January for some in-depth testing.
-It's a truly awesome and versatile baby food maker, with some serious functionality.
-It's the only baby food maker on this list that can support separate steaming and blending, which allows you to start steaming another food (or keep steaming one tray of food) while blending another.
+It's a truly awesome and versatile top rated baby food maker, with some serious functionality.
+The Babymoov Duo Meal Station is the only baby food maker on this list that can support simultaneous and separate steaming and blending, which allows you to start steaming another food (or keep steaming one tray of food) while blending another.
 We found this super helpful when steaming two foods that take different times to steam.
 For instance, we steamed a tray of green peas while steaming a tray of sweet potatoes: the peas took about 4 minutes, but the sweet potatoes took about 10 minutes (once the steam started).
 So this system allowed us to start blending the peas while finishing steaming the sweet potatoes.
 That's great flexibility for a busy kitchen.
 It's also very high capacity, the largest on this list of best baby food makers, allowing us to prepare up to 9 cups of food at once!
 That's like 25 meals for a baby, so that's a big deal.
 If you don't need to make something that large, you can use just a single layer tray for one food type (or two that have the same cook times), or you can stack the trays up to separate two different types of food.
 So it worked really well for smaller and larger jobs.
 The steamer was powerful and easy you use: add some water to the bottom until the light turns off, set the timer and you're ready to go.
-The blender was powerful and the blade was sharp and durable, and the blender itself had three speed settings.
+The baby food blender was powerful and the blade was sharp and durable, and the blender itself had three speed settings.
 The two things that distinguish this from the Babymoov Nutribaby (below) are the ability to steam and blend simultaneously, and the three-speed blender.
 And the fancy LED screen and interface, which we thought was intuitive and easy to use.
 The steamer and blender parts are all BPA free (and lead and phthalate free) and dishwasher friendly, making clean-up a breeze.
 So why isn't it #1 on our list?
 It might be next year, but first it needs to pass the test of time.
 Also, it's quite big, so people will smaller kitchens or otherwise restricted counter space might find it too large for their space.
 Coming in at about the same price as the Beaba Babycook, if you have the space, this is a must-have.
 Overall, this is an excellent baby food maker that we highly recommend!
 Interested?
 You can check out this Babymoov Duo here!

 This unit does everything that the BEABA does for about $50 less expensive, but not quite as easily.
 With a dozen different parts that require two hands to assemble and use, it is a very involved product.
 It takes a bit of time to figure out, and it takes even more time since you have to manually dump steamed food into the food processor side.
 In our tests, we appreciated that it had two steam baskets that allowed us to steam fruits and veggies without mixing flavors.
-We liked the large capacity steaming area, holding over 6 cups of food, but thought that the blender bowl could be a bit larger.
+We liked the large capacity steaming area, holding over 6 cups of food, but thought that the baby food blender bowl could be a bit larger.
 It has a 2.5 cup capacity, which means that if you're steaming 3 cups of food in one layer of the steamer, you will need to mash the food down a bit into the blender to make it fit.
 We weren't really bothered by that, just wanted to point out that you can't steam a full 6 cups and blend it all at once.
 We also liked the little digital display that let us see the status.
 The other baby food makers involve a bit more guess work trying to figure out what is going on at any given time.
 Like the others, the parts contacting food are BPA free and dishwasher friendly.
 Overall, we thought this was a nice little unit once you get used to it.
 We also liked that it doesn't use the typical water reservoir which has been associated with scaling and some mildew/mold growth without proper cleaning.
-We found the steaming evenly done and the processing quite powerful.
+We found the steaming evenly done and the food processing quite powerful.
 While it had a lot of plusses, it's further down our list because it's a bit time consuming to learn, and there are a lot of parts to wash.
 We much prefer the one-handed operation of the BEABA and Cuisinart.
-Also, we found the blender portion left a little to be desired, especially with smaller batches of food, which didn't blend very well: the larger the batch (up to 2.5 cups, which is still kinda small overall), the better it blended the food.
+Also, we found the baby food blender portion left a little to be desired, especially with smaller batches of food, which didn't blend very well: the larger the batch (up to 2.5 cups, which is still kinda small overall), the better it blended the food.
 But even with those small negatives this baby food maker does have some great things going for it, and we found it for about $100.

-This was one of the first blenders specifically targeting new parents, including a baby food cookbook, baby food storage containers (fridge and freezer), and a feeding cup.
+The Baby Bullet was one of the first baby food blenders specifically targeting new parents, including a baby food cookbook, baby food storage containers (fridge and freezer), and a feeding cup.
 It also boasts the cute smiley face on the front to make you think there's something really special about this blender.
 On the one hand, it's nice to have a blender include so many parts that make storing and transporting baby food so easy.
 On the other hand, you can buy the storage containers and get a blender that's actually quite good for a similar price point.
 So at first glance this seems like a nice all-inclusive baby food making package.
 But it's missing something important: the steamer.
 Several customers have contacted us telling us that they bought this system not realizing that it doesn't steam the food.
 So it's a glorified food processor with a smiley face on the side.
 And in our testing, we didn't find it to be a very powerful, quiet, or reliable blender.
 Looking around online, there are many parents who report various reliability issues including broken seals, cracking plastic, etc. We didn't encounter any of that in our short-term testing, but we do trust the input of the broader community of parents.
-So here it is at the bottom of our list.
+So here it is, the baby bullet baby care system, down at the bottom of our list.
 If you're looking for a decent food processor/blender at an affordable price that includes a bunch of useful baby food storage and feeding options, then this could be a decent option for you.
 We found it for about $60.

 More Details on How we Found the Best Baby Food Makers: